 I could also see this idea working in a bedroom or bathroom!
 But here it is, laundry room style.

-The big, bold timeless letters help you to create old style whimsey in your own (hopefully finished?) laundry room!
-The subtext morphs the stencil into a market sign, which was designed to be easily taped off if simple is more your choice.
+This Laundry stencil (offered in 2 sizes) is SO fun to use!
+It hosts big, bold timeless letters that help you to create old style whimsey in your own (hopefully finished?) laundry room!
+The subtext morphs the stencil into a market sign, which is designed to be easily taped off if simple is more your choice.

 .